Your Yale-China Stories

 This is a second grade class I worked with.
 We always start our class with a simple 'ni hao' song so the kids as well as the classroom teacher were all very familiar with it.
 Luckily the class was taught in the music room so there were some simple instruments for the kids to work with.
 With the help of the music teacher, we combined Chinese class with music and it worked out great!

-— LI Yu (Leah), Chinese Teaching Fellow (2023-'24)
+— LI Yu (Leah), Chinese Teaching Fellow in New Haven (2023-'24)

 Joining the basketball team was the best thing I did in New Haven!
 Everybody in the team is super nice and friendly.
 We praticed, fought in games and partied at each other's places.
 On the last game of the team, almost all my friends in New Haven came to support me!
 Thank you, all my friends! … Thanks to Yale-China Association, now I have good friends all over the world! …

-— FAN Cuiyu (Jade), Chinese Teaching Fellow (2024-'25)
+— FAN Cuiyu (Jade), Chinese Teaching Fellow in New Haven (2024-'25)

 Thanks to Yale-China, the Judds, the Rogers and all the friends in New Haven which is always referred to as new heaven for me!
 Even during the Covid-19 pandemic all of them put me in the first place and sent me back to China earlier than planned for the sake of health.
 Even to the departure!
 What I have experienced in New Haven has turned me into a better person.
 All the thanks to Yale-China which made this wonder happen.

-— XIE Yanran (Coco), Chinese Teaching Fellow (2019-'20)
+— XIE Yanran (Coco), Chinese Teaching Fellow in New Haven (2019-'20)

 This year marks the 10th year our family has been hosts/ambassadors for the Chinese teaching Fellows and the YUNA visitors in New Haven.
 We have so many favorite memories of holidays and conversations and time shared.
 Doing so many 'firsts' like Halloween, Thanksgiving, Christmas, Easter, sledding, skiing, skating, baking, hiking and so much more.
 Each of the Fellows has enriched our lives and we feel like we have 25 more 'family members.'
 We have travelled to China for a Fellow's wedding and visits, have celebrated the birth of new babies and watched (from here) the full lives of each Fellow.
 Thanks to Yale China for entrusting our family all these years and for expanding our family ties around the globe.
 All the best on this amazing milestone anniversary -- here's to another 125!